Yiming-jojo/IBM-Capstone/README.md

 ### Data Wrangling

-We will perform some Exploratory Data Analysis (EDA) to find some patterns in the data and determine what would be the label for training supervised models.
+1. We will perform some Exploratory Data Analysis (EDA) to find some patterns in the data and determine what would be the label for training supervised models.

-In this part we will mainly convert those outcomes into Training Labels with 1 means the booster successfully landed 0 means it was unsuccessful.
+2. In this part we will mainly convert those outcomes into Training Labels with 1 means the booster successfully landed 0 means it was unsuccessful.

+3. Get data part 2. csv file

 ## Task Two: Exploratory Data Analysis